Norwich Bar Billiards

 The home team is responsible for providing a referee for the first frame.
 The provision of a referee should then alternate between away and home teams for each subsequent frame.
 A player should referee no more than one frame per match.

-Note: Players may swap the positions of the black and red pins, i.e. they can opt to have the back guard the 100 hole and the red guard the 200 hole, but they may only do so at the start of a frame (not mid-way through) and only if the home player for that frame is happy to do so.
+Note: Where a black pin is available, it should guard the 200 hole by default.
+However, players may swap the positions of pins if they wish but they may only do so at the start of a frame (not mid-way through) and only if the home player for that frame is happy to do so.
 The penalties for the 100 and 200 pins apply regardless of pin colour.

 7. RESPONSIBILITIES OF THE REFEREE